Southern Thailand: Bangkok to Phuket Bike Tour

 Day 12: Khao Lak

-Ride along the edge of Khao Sok National Park to the outskirts of Takua Pa.
-Here ride through the old town and see traditional wooden buildings blended with Portuguese colonial buildings.
-En route visit the Tsunami Victim Cemetery which memorializes the victims from 39 countries.
+Today cycle along the periphery of Khao Sok National Park towards the outskirts of Takua Pa.
+Explore the old town, where traditional wooden structures harmonize with Portuguese colonial buildings.
+Along the way, visit the Tsunami Victim Cemetery, a memorial for victims from 39 countries.

 Day 13: Phuket

-Enjoy Phuket at leisure.
-Extend your stay here or depart as per your onward travel plans.
+Relish your time in Phuket at your own pace.
+Consider extending your stay or proceed with your onward travel plans.

 Day 14: Phuket